 This provides you, as the customer, with the security that certain minimum standards are being met as well as the opportunity for recourse if something does go wrong.

-Your warranty can potentially be voided if your mechanic has been lax in their work - cutting a corner to save you a few rands by fitting non-genuine parts that might cause damage, or the failure of associated parts.
+if your mechanic has been lax in their work - cutting a corner to save you a few rands by fitting non-genuine parts that might cause damage, or the failure of associated parts.
 Furthermore, when going outside the dealer network, there’s a very good chance that you won’t have access to the latest diagnostic equipment, service information or technical support.

 And if you still need any convincing that your car is better off in the hands of its creators, then consider the following: